 Form Processing Models

 This will allow end-users to train a form processing model and apply it to a document library.
 This is done for semi-structured documents – a great example of this is a customer form that follows a prescribed format.
 In my setup, I’ve ensured all document libraries across the tenant will show the option to create a form processing model.

 Note: you will require AI builder credits for forms processing.

 These models are based on Language Understanding models in Azure Cognitive Services.
 Prior to building one of these, you must create a content center to house them in.
 These models are for unstructured content and is what my SOW example will fall into.
 In my tenant, I’ve created a new Content Center called Syntex Content Center.

 The SharePoint Syntex site will appear in the list of SharePoint sites in the SharePoint Admin Center and permissions can be administered from there.

 Follow along as I create my first Document Understanding (DU) model for my SOWs:

 An SOW Content Type has been created in the Content Type Gallery in my tenant called Statement of Work.
-I’ve published the content type to my Customer Hub in my tenant.
+I’ve published the content type to all sites.
 (To manage all collaboration with my customers, I create a new Modern Team site for each one and join it to my Customer Hub.
 Therefore, all SOWs will exist somewhere within the Customer Hub architecture and I will publish the DU model across libraries in those sites)